ghsaboias/news.fasttakeoff.org/README.md

 The application can automatically post generated reports to social media platforms:

-- **Twitter**: Uses `TwitterService` (`src/lib/twitter-service.ts`) to post reports as tweets.
+- **Twitter**: Uses `TwitterService` (`src/lib/twitter-service.ts`) to post reports as threaded tweets.
 It handles OAuth 2.0 for authentication, storing tokens in a Cloudflare KV namespace (`AUTH_TOKENS`).
 - **Instagram**: Uses `InstagramService` (`src/lib/instagram-service.ts`) to post reports to an Instagram Business account.
-This includes an image with the report headline overlaid and a caption with the full report details.
+This includes dynamically generated images with the report headline overlaid and a caption with the full report details.
+- **Facebook**: Uses `FacebookService` (`src/lib/facebook-service.ts`) to post reports to a Facebook Page.
+Posts include the full report content with hashtags and links.

+#### Instagram Image Generation Process

+The Instagram service uses a modern, integrated approach for image generation:

+1. **HTML Generation**: Creates styled HTML directly in the service with the report headline
+2. **Screenshot Generation**: Uses Cloudflare's Browser Rendering API to capture a 1080x1080 JPEG screenshot
+3. **R2 Storage**: Stores the generated image in Cloudflare R2 bucket with 7-day retention
+4. **Instagram Posting**: Uses the R2 public URL to post the image with caption to Instagram

 **Automation Note**: Social media posting is automatically triggered as part of the report generation process, which runs on a schedule (see Scheduled Tasks below) and can also be manually triggered.